Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Vemet stood, shakily.
 "So.
 We have to run."

 "The Dancer’s strongest magic *barely* saved me from just one of those birds.
-If the other thing finds us… Only the gods could help us, and they didn’t help my sisters."
+If the other thing finds us...
+Only the gods could help us, and they didn’t help my sisters."

 Several members of the tribe squinted at the sun.
 The home of the gods was suddenly a much less comforting thing.

 "When?"
 Somebody asked.
 Yan’s oldest sister, Hetro.

 "Their village is only a day’s walk from here," Vemik pointed out.
-"We should really go right now…"
+"We should really go right now..."

 "We don’t have the supplies prepared," Yan pointed out.
 "And the sun is already past peak."